 (Statista)

-The survey from 2015 analyzed the answers of 1,683 respondents and found that 32% generally disapprove of gay men becoming parents either through adoption or using surrogate mothers.
+The survey analyzed the answers of 1,683 respondents and found that 32% generally disapprove of gay men becoming parents either through adoption or using surrogate mothers.
 Also, 16% claimed that they are unsure about how they feel about the matter.

 Final Thoughts

-Hopefully these 27 gay marriage statistics opened your eyes to the realities of this modern matter.
 Even though there are millions who believe that homosexual marriages are wrong and that gay couples shouldn’t adopt, there are also many who believe the opposite—and the numbers supporting them are growing.
-Most importantly, everyone deserves to be loved and to love whomever they choose, no matter their sexuality.
-If you enjoyed this article, please leave a comment below with your thoughts!